-There is a multitude of evidence that we, as prostate cancer healthcare providers, underestimate the treatment-related symptom burden of our patients.
-Although, we may frequently minimize this symptom burden in the face of the almighty endpoint of oncological cure, the fact remains that impacts on health-related quality of life are significantly associated with satisfaction with care among both patients and their spouses.
-As such, assessment of a patient's treatment-related symptom burden using a validated questionnaire not only seems intuitive, but has been proposed as a quality indicator in the treatment of early-stage prostate cancer.
-These PROs are not unique to prostate cancer and recently there has been an explosion in the development of PROs for many benign and malignant disease processes within urology; however, routine incorporation of these instruments into the clinic can be problematic.
-Studies evaluating integration of these instruments into clinical practice have noted that perceived interruptions in clinic efficiency may represent a barrier to widespread adoption.
+There is much evidence that we underestimate the treatment-related symptom burden of our patients.
+Although, we may frequently minimize this symptom burden in the face of the almighty oncological cure, the fact remains that impacts on health-related quality of life are significantly associated with satisfaction with care.
+As such, assessment of treatment-related symptom burden using a validated questionnaire not only seems intuitive, but has been proposed as a quality indicator in the treatment of early-stage prostate cancer.
+These PRO are not unique to prostate cancer and recently there has been an explosion in the development of PRO for many urological diseases; however, routine incorporation of these instruments can be problematic.
+Studies evaluating their integration into clinical practice have noted that perceived interruptions in clinic efficiency may represent a barrier to widespread adoption.

-Nonetheless, there is objective evidence that systems which maximize the potential of PROs can improve care.
-Basch et al randomized patients receiving chemotherapy for metastatic cancer to standard of care symptom monitoring or a novel web-based PRO questionnaire platform.
-If a participant in the PRO group reported a severe or worsening symptom, the clinical nurse responsible for the patient was sent an automated email alert.
-When compared to the standard of care group, patients in the PRO intervention experienced improved overall survival, improved quality of life, fewer emergency room visits, and a longer time on chemotherapy. ^{6,7}
+Nonetheless, there is objective evidence that systems that maximize the potential of PRO can improve care.
+Basch et al randomized patients receiving chemotherapy for metastatic cancer to standard of care symptom monitoring or a novel webbased PRO questionnaire platform.
+If a participant in the PRO group reported a severe or worsening symptom, the clinical nurse responsible was sent an automated email.
+When compared to the standard of care group, patients in the PRO group experienced improved overall survival and quality of life, fewer emergency room visits, and a longer time on chemotherapy.

-Cancer Care Ontario endorses the use of PROs with the measurable target of having 70% of patients complete these questionnaires.
+Cancer Care Ontario endorses the use of PRO with the measurable target of having 70% of patients complete these questionnaires.
 "Your Symptoms Matter" kiosks are available at 14 regional cancer centres and 28 partner hospitals across Ontario.
-A web-based application is also available for patients to use via their home computers (https://isaac.cancercare.on.ca/).
+A web-based home application is also available (https://isaac.cancercare.on.ca/).
 Currently, more than 27 000 cancer patients are screened for changes in symptom burden each month through the system.
-The program originally began using the Edmonton Symptom Assessment Scale (ESAS) to track patient health-related quality of life.
-Realizing that the ESAS questionnaire might not be universally applicable to all cancer patients at all stages of disease, the program has expanded to include a version of the EPIC questionnaire, the EPIC-CP, for prostate cancer patients.
-A phase 2 pilot project evaluating the use of EPIC-CP at four Ontario cancer centres demonstrated that 90% of participating patients reported a favourable experience and 62% of patients felt that the addition of the instrument improved their clinical encounter.8
+The program began using the Edmonton Symptom Assessment Scale (ESAS) to track patient health-related quality of life.
+Realizing that the ESAS questionnaire might not be universally applicable to all cancer patients at all stages of disease, the program expanded to include EPIC-CP for prostate cancer patients.
+A phase 2 pilot project evaluating the use of EPIC-CP at four Ontario cancer centres demonstrated that 90% of participating patients reported a favourable experience and 62% felt the addition of the instrument improved their clinical encounter.

-Of course, simply applying an individual PRO questionnaire ubiquitously to all cancer patients fails to account for the cultural diversity within our large nation.
+Of course, simply applying a PRO questionnaire ubiquitously to all cancer patients fails to account for the cultural diversity within our nation.
 Cancer Care Ontario's phase 2 pilot project was limited to those who were functionally fluent in English.
-Although French versions of the EPIC have been previously developed, these were validated in a population in France.
-Despite a similar language, there are distinct cultural and linguistic differences between French-Canadian prostate cancer patients and those who live in France.
-As we all strive to improve the quality of care delivered to our patients, it is important that we have PROs available that are validated and applied in a culturally competent manner.
+Although French versions of EPIC have been previously developed, these were validated in a population in France.
+Despite a similar language, there are distinct cultural and linguistic differences between French-Canadian patients and those from France.
+As we all strive to improve the quality of care delivered to our patients, it is important we have PRO available that are validated and applied in a culturally competent manner.